creastel/ios-card-transition/README.md

 # CSCardTransition
-CSCardTransition is a small library allowing you to create a wonderful 'push' and 'pop' transition animation like in the AppStore.
+**CSCardTransition** is a small library allowing you to create wonderful `push` and `pop` transition animations like in the AppStore.
 It works perfecty well with a navigation controller, and ensure that you only code what's necessary for your custom transition.
-You can use CocoaPod to add this library to your project.
+You can use _CocoaPod_ to add this library to your project.

 <table>
   <tr>